turingH/aera-v3-audit/cheat_list.md

 100. () `depositRefundTimeout` is configured via `setDepositDetails` and must not exceed `MAX_DEPOSIT_REFUND_TIMEOUT = 30 days`.
 See `Provisioner.sol` lines 384-395 and `Constants.sol` lines 140-143.

 ### Guardian Submission Permissions
-101. () `setGuardianRoot` is restricted by `requiresAuth`, so only the owner assigns each guardian's allowed operations.
-See `BaseVault.sol` lines 154-156.
+101. () `setGuardianRoot` is restricted by `requiresAuth` and calls `_setGuardianRoot`.
+    - `_setGuardianRoot` verifies the guardian address is non-zero and whitelisted, and requires the Merkle root to be non-zero.
+See `BaseVault.sol` lines 521-535.
+    - Guardians therefore cannot be assigned a zero root.
 102. () Each Merkle leaf hashes `target`, `selector`, `value`, hook addresses and optional callback data (see `BaseVault.sol` lines 608-624).
 This binds the exact call context to the owner's approved root.
 103. () `_executeSubmit` verifies every non-static operation with `_verifyOperation`; only calls included in the guardian's root are executed.
 Static calls use `staticcall` and cannot modify state.
 See `BaseVault.sol` lines 382-418 and 608-640.
 104. () Because guardians cannot change their root, they cannot add arbitrary calls.
 Any attempt to submit an unapproved operation fails proof verification.